 - The last one is an important one.
 This is a heated diode unit and that means that the sensor’s life will be short.
 The H-10’s sensor is rated to last about one year.
 If the heated diode sensor is continuously exposed to high levels of refrigerant then it will deteriorate the sensor even quicker and you may find yourself replacing the sensor even before a year has passed.
 While replacing a sensor once a year isn’t a bad deal I still find myself leaning towards some of the Infrared competing models on the market.
 Some Infrared models have sensors that last up to ten years, an example being the Robinair 22791 detector.
 That is quite the difference in sensor lifespan.

 Bacharach’s H-10 Pro refrigerant leak detector is THE best detector on the market today.
 There is a reason that so many technicians claim that they only use H-10s for their detection.
 Quality.
 This unit is top quality, but as I said before with top quality comes top price.
 The consideration that has to be made before purchasing this unit is what are you looking for?
 A Good, Better, or Best tool?
 Good would be your standard fifty dollar detector.
 Better would be an INFICON or Robinair and Best would be your Bacharach’s H-10.

 If you are a tradesmen looking to replace your old detector and looking for something that is going to be accurate, sensitive, detect all kinds of refrigerants, and last you a while then I would highly recommend purchasing the H-10.
-If you are interested in purchasing then please visit our Amazon partner by clicking here.
+If you are interested in purchasing then please visit our Amazon partner.
 However, if you are a do-it-yourselfer, a dabbler, or someone looking to start out then maybe you need to purchase something a little less expensive.
 I would recommend looking at the Signstek Refrigerant Leak Detector as a much cheaper alternative.